dtupkary/NPA-hierarchy/README.md

 # NPA Hierarchy
 Code written during summer research project at CQT, NUS on obtaining an entanglement witness to bipartite quantum sources.
-A major attempt in this project was to develop modifications of the NPA hierarchy that lead to good bounds on bipartite quantum sources.
-The code in this repo implements the original NPA heirarchy, for two or three parties.
+A major attempt in this project was to develop modifications of the NPA hierarchy that lead to good bounds on certain Bell violations by bipartite quantum resources.

+The code in this repository implements the original NPA heirarchy, for two and three parties.
 The NPA hierarchy paper can be found [here](https://iopscience.iop.org/article/10.1088/1367-2630/10/7/073013/meta) .
 The code uses Mosek ([link](https://www.mosek.com/)), and Yalmip ([link](https://yalmip.github.io/)), both of which can be used freely by students.